GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 concepts, but doesn't go into much technical detail.

 * If you work in **advertising or ad tech**, you'll get an overview of [how Protected Audience API works](#overview).
-* If you're a **developer or software engineer**, the [Protected Audience API API Developer Guide](/docs/privacy-sandbox/fledge-api) provides more in-depth technical detail about the proposal and the [Intent to prototype](https://groups.google.com/a/chromium.org/g/blink-dev/c/w9hm8eQCmNI) offers the latest conversation about Protected Audience API status in the browser.
+* If you're a **developer or software engineer**, the [Protected Audience API Developer Guide](/docs/privacy-sandbox/fledge-api) provides more in-depth technical detail about the proposal and the [Intent to prototype](https://groups.google.com/a/chromium.org/g/blink-dev/c/w9hm8eQCmNI) offers the latest conversation about Protected Audience API status in the browser.
 * [The Protected Audience API demo](/docs/privacy-sandbox/fledge-api#demo) provides a walkthrough of a basic Protected Audience API deployment.